 Marriage and Descendants

-According to the Hindu epic Ramayana, Airavata married a female elephant named Abharamu.
-His first descendants’ white-winged elephants were able to fly, but the sages cursed them.
+According to the Hindu epic Ramayana, Airavata married a female white elephant named Abharamu.
+The first descendants of Airavata and his elephant wife were white-winged elephants who were able to fly, but the sages cursed them.
 So, they lost the ability to fly, but in India, people still believe that white elephants are the ones who create white clouds in the sky.

-According to the Hindu texts and mythology, Airavata was born with four tusks and seven trunks.
+According to sacred Hindu texts, Airavata was born with four tusks and seven trunks.
 He is pristine white.
-While some Purana also says Airavata was born with 10 tusks, 5 trunks, and 10 teeth, each representing 10 directions.
+While some Puranas also say Airavata was born with 10 tusks, 5 trunks, and 10 teeth, each representing 10 directions.
 He had three or five heads, but still, he looked quite ordinary.

 Airavata in Ramayana